Future of Work10 min read

 The logistics industry's reversal is not a blip.
 It signals a structural shift in how companies deploy technology talent.

-During the pandemic, logistics firms hired aggressively.
+During the pandemic years, logistics firms hired aggressively.
 They built entire technology teams to handle explosive e-commerce demand.
 That demand has normalized.
 The teams have not.

 Now, companies are consolidating roles, automating workflows, and eliminating redundant systems.
 The professionals who built those systems are often the first to go.

 This affects more people than most realize.
-According to the World Economic Forum's Future of Jobs Report 2023, 44% of workers' core skills will be disrupted within five years.
-Supply chain and logistics roles rank among the most exposed categories.
+According to the World Economic Forum's Future of Jobs Report 2025, 39% of workers' core skills will be disrupted within five years.
+Supply chain and logistics roles rank among the most exposed categories globally.

-The McKinsey Global Institute estimates that up to 30% of logistics tasks could be automated by 2030.
+The McKinsey Global Institute's 2026 research estimates that up to 35% of logistics tasks could be automated before the end of this decade.
 That is not a distant forecast.
-Companies are already acting on it.
+Companies are already executing on it today.

-For tech professionals inside logistics, the window to pivot proactively — rather than reactively — is shrinking.
+For tech professionals inside logistics, the window to pivot proactively — rather than reactively — is shrinking fast.

-LinkedIn's 2024 Workforce Report found that professionals who update their skills during industry downturns are 2.4 times more likely to secure a role at the same or higher salary band within six months.
-Waiting until a layoff notice arrives is the most expensive strategy.
+LinkedIn's 2026 Workplace Learning Report found that professionals who update their skills during industry downturns are 2.7 times more likely to secure a role at the same or higher salary band within six months.
+Waiting until a layoff notice arrives is the most expensive strategy available to you.

 The urgency is real.
 But so is the opportunity.
 Logistics tech professionals carry skills that are genuinely rare and genuinely portable.
 The challenge is knowing how to reframe them — and where to point them.